 Carharrack Methodist Church in Chapel Terrace has a Museum of Cornish Methodism, with displays of the early life of Wesley and the history of Methodism in the county following his first visit in 1743.
 There are plans to move the contents to a purpose-built museum at Gwennap Pit.

 A triangle of villages in the lanes between Truro and Redruth preserve memories of one of Cornwall's most colourful characters, the tin miner and Methodist preacher Billy Bray (1794-1868).
-He was born and died at the village of Twelveheads, the unusual name being a reference to the shafts of former tin mines, whose chimneys and engine houses still punctuate the skyline.
+He was born and died at the village of Twelveheads, the unusual name referring to the shafts of former tin mines, whose chimneys and engine houses still punctuate the skyline.

 Now preserved as a Methodist place of worship, Isbell's Cottage (PL15 9TG) can be visited, as in Wesley's day, via a side door without disturbing the occupants.
 It consists of just two small rooms, one above the other, but the open fireplace downstairs and the prospect of a warm bed must have been a welcome sight to exhausted travellers.
 On 2nd April 1744, John Wesley wrote in his diary, About two we came to Trewint, wet and weary enough, having been battered by rain and hail for some hours....
 In the morning Digory Isbell undertook to pilot us over the great moor, all the paths being covered with snow, which in many places was driven together, too deep for horse or man to pass.